jerry153fish/jerry153fish.github.io/_posts/2017-12-11-ToyOS-development-journal-3.md

 layout: post
 title: ToyOS Development Journal - 3
 key: 20171211
-tags: c++ os journal interrupt idt
+tags: C++ OS Journal Interrupt IDT
 ---

 This is third part of ToyOS development journal.
 In the [second part](https://jerry153fish.github.io/2017/11/09/ToyOS-development-journal-2.html), we set up great descriptor table and load it to GDTR so that protect model is enabled.
 In this article, we are going to enable interrupts under protected model.